 USAID’s priority in LAC related to malaria vector control is the strengthening of entomological surveillance systems to generate data that directly inform decisions on where and how to invest resources in vector control for malaria.
 This includes determining where to focus vector control activities, what type of vector control will be most effective in each setting, and how to evaluate the impact of these efforts to ensure the most effective and efficient use of resources.

-In direct partnership and close collaboration with the Colombian Ministry of Health and Social Protection (MSPS), the Colombian National Institute of Health (INS), the PMI VectorLink LAC Project (also referred to as the Project), funded by USAID with technical assistance from the Centers for Disease Control and Prevention (CDC), propose to develop and co-implement a comprehensive two-armed controlled randomized evaluation/study on the efficacy of ITNs and IRS (refer to section 1.2 for details regarding key objectives of this study).
+In direct partnership and close collaboration with the Colombian Ministry of Health and Social Protection (MSPS), the Colombian National Institute of Health (INS), the PMI VectorLink LAC Project (also referred to as the Project), funded by USAID with technical assistance from the Centers for Disease Control and Prevention (CDC), proposed to develop and co-implement a comprehensive two-armed controlled randomized evaluation/study on the efficacy of ITNs and IRS.

 The evaluation is designed to determine the expected impact of ITNs and IRS on Anopheles albimanus, one of the principal malaria vectors in LAC.
 This study will support the development and application of evidence-based approaches on how and where to best apply vector control tools in LAC.
 USAID and PMI selected Colombia based on high levels of malaria transmission for the region and its broadly representative entomological and ecological profiles.
 The results from Colombia will be analyzed and extrapolated to inform other regional approaches and interventions in vector control.